GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_form_settings_sanitize.md

 ---
 title: "gfpdf_form_settings_sanitize"
 sidebar_label: "gfpdf_form_settings_sanitize"
-description: "Gravity PDF does standard sanitisation of form fields but you might like to include your own special processing for any form PDF fields you add. "
+description: "Gravity PDF does standard sanitization of form fields but you might like to include your own special processing for any form PDF fields you add. "
 ---

 ## Description

-Gravity PDF does standard sanitisation of form fields, but you might like to include your own special processing for any form PDF fields you add.
+Gravity PDF does standard sanitization of form fields, but you might like to include your own special processing for any form PDF fields you add.

 You can also use the `gfpdf_form_settings_sanitize_$type` filter, where `$type` refers to the field type – checkbox, select, etc.